dojo/docs/dojox/grid/EnhancedGrid/plugins/IndirectSelection.rst

   dojo.connect(grid.selection, 'onSelected'|'onDeselected', function(rowIndex){...})

-  //when Select All checkbox is changed dojo.connect(grid.rowSelectCell, 'toggleAllSelection', function(newValue){...})
+  // when Select All checkbox is changed dojo.connect(grid.rowSelectCell, 'toggleAllSelection', function(newValue){...})

 * When the "Indirect Selection" feature is enabled, you could handle row selection programmatically as follows.